U.S. chipmaker Qualcomm hopes for knock-out blow with $2.5 billion CSR bid

 "In voice and music, we are strong in headsets, soundbars and speaker docks; and we are strong in cars, which more and more are an extension of the phone with infotainment."

-Jeffries analyst Lamb labeled the merger "a good fit", advising clients that, "Clearly they (Qualcomm) have gone down the 'buy' rather than 'make' route."
+Jeffries analyst Lamb labelled the merger "a good fit", advising clients that, "Clearly they (Qualcomm) have gone down the 'buy' rather than 'make' route."

-CSR, short for Cambridge Silicon Radio, specializes in connectivity, with its chips used in products such as portable audio speakers and Apple-owned (AAPL.O) Beats headphones.
-It was a pioneer in the market for wireless Bluetooth technology, which is now mushrooming in popularity for use in wireless audio speakers, network-connected appliances in homes and for use in so-called "connected car" features in autos.
+CSR, short for Cambridge Silicon Radio, specialises in connectivity, with its chips used in products such as portable audio speakers and Apple-owned Beats headphones.
+It was a pioneer in the market for wireless Bluetooth technology, which is now mushrooming in popularity for use in wireless audio speakers, network-connected appliances in homes and for use in so-called "connnected car" features in autos.

 Microchip, a diversified maker of analog and digital chips based in Chandler, Arizona, together with CSR, had announced in late August that they were in preliminary talks on a merger.